openstack/openstack-manuals/doc/ops-guide/source/preface.rst

 Adam Hyde
     Adam facilitated this book sprint.
 He also founded the book sprint methodology and is the most experienced book-sprint facilitator around.
-See http://www.booksprints.net for more information.
+See `BookSprints <http://www.booksprints.net>`_ for more
+    information.
 Adam founded FLOSS Manuals—a community of some 3,000 individuals developing Free Manuals about Free Software.
 He is also the founder and project manager for Booktype, an open source project for writing, editing, and publishing books online and in print.

 Jonathan Proulx